 Once you have established how your parent is doing, you can have a discussion and see how they feel they are coping, and if they want help etc.

-Spring safety for seniors continues indoors as well
+Spring safety for seniors continues indoors

-The spring is a very good time to make sure that some of the other safety checks have been done, and some of these are particularly of concern to elderly parents who may be getting a little forgetful –
+The spring is a very good time to make sure that some other safety checks have been done, and some of these are particularly of concern to elderly parents who may be getting a little forgetful –

 - checking the medicine cabinet is cleared of out of date drugs